silnrsi/font-kedebideri/documentation/source/design.md

 ---
 title: Kedebideri - Design
-fontversion: 2.000
+fontversion: 3.000
 ---

 The Kedebideri font supports the Beria Erfe script which is used for the Zaghawa Beria language of Sudan and Chad.

 This font was initially designed by a volunteer who chooses to remain anonymous, in cooperation with SIL Global and the Mission Protestante Franco-Suisse au Tchad.

-The Latin glyphs were imported from Source Sans Pro at 103% and a weight of CSS 360.
+The Latin glyphs were imported from Source Sans Pro at 103% and a weight of CSS 360 (for Regular).

-One font from this typeface family is included in the *Kedebideri* release:
+Six weights for this typeface family are included:

      * Kedebideri Regular
+     * Kedebideri Medium
+     * Kedebideri SemiBold
+     * Kedebideri Bold
+     * Kedebideri ExtraBold
+     * Kedebideri Black

 ## Type Samples